Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/pragmatic-global-state.md

 ```

 {{% notice tip %}}
-It's a good idea to always do these sorts of sanity checks.
+It's always a good idea to do these sorts of sanity checks.
 For one, you've
-added a test that verifies you can always link with the native library, and it
+added a test that verifies you can always link with the native library, plus it
-also lets you identify build problems early on.
+also lets you identify other build problems early on.

+Ironically, while writing that smoke test and saying how important it is to
+have them, I kept having compilation errors because the linker wasn't able to
+find `stateful_open()` and `stateful_close()`.

-I originally forgot to add a `#ifdef __cplusplus extern "C" {` line to
+It turns out I forgot to add a `#ifdef __cplusplus extern "C" {` line to
 `stateful.h` to prevent the compiler from mangling the symbols for our
 `stateful_*`.
 It took a couple minutes of staring at linker errors, but after
 compiling `stateful.cpp` manually and using `nm stateful.o | grep ' T '` I